metafacture/metafacture-tutorial/docs/06_MetafactureCLI.md

 ;
 ```

-Create a new file with the name `fixFile.fix`, files with fix scripts should have a `.fix` file suffix.
+Create a new file with the name `fixFile.fix`.
+Files with Fix scripts should have a `.fix` file suffix to easily discriminate them later.

-Add the follwoing line as content to this file:
+Add the following line as content to this file:

 ```perl
 retain("preferredName","id","type[]")
 ```

-Save it in the same folder as the flux file.
+Save it in the same folder as the Flux file.
 (Hint: It does not always have to be in the same folder.)

 ## Use variables

-Hint: You can use the varliable FLUX_DIR to shorten the file path if the file is in the same folder as the flux-file.
+Hint: You can use the varliable FLUX_DIR to shorten the file path if the file is in the same folder as the Flux file:

 ```text
 FLUX_DIR + "file.json"